m7thon/doxy2swig/README.md

 input.xml is your doxygen generated XML file and output.i is where the output will be written (the file will be clobbered).

 Options:
   -h, --help            show this help message and exit -f, --function-signature
                         include function signature in the documentation.
-This is handy since this allows you to use the swig generated function definition using
+This is handy when not using swig auto-generated function definitions %feature("autodoc", [0,1]) -c, --constructor-list
-                        %feature("autodoc", [0,1])
-  -c, --constructor-list
                         generate a constructor list for class documentation.
                         Useful for target languages where the object